Parliamentary.ai

 Overview

 This bill aims to increase control over local authority borrowing and investment in England.
-It restricts borrowing for non-core activities, requires approval for land purchases outside council boundaries, and mandates a supermajority for high-risk commercial investments.
+It restricts borrowing for non-essential activities, limits land acquisitions outside their area, and requires supermajorities for risky commercial investments.

 Description

-- Borrowing Restrictions: Local authorities cannot borrow from the Public Works Loan Board for commercial property acquisition or purposes outside their statutory duties.
+• Borrowing Limitations: Local authorities cannot borrow from the Public Works Loan Board for commercial property or activities outside their statutory duties.

-- Land Acquisition Restrictions: Acquiring land or property outside their own boundaries requires approval from both the principal local authority of that area and the Secretary of State.
+• Land Acquisition Restrictions: Acquiring land or property outside their own boundaries requires approval from both the relevant principal local authority and the Secretary of State.

 The bill defines "principal local authority" as per section 69(3) of the Local Democracy, Economic Development and Construction Act 2009.

-The bill will come into effect two months after receiving Royal Assent and applies to England and Wales.
+The bill will come into force two months after receiving Royal Assent and applies to England and Wales.

 Government Spending